Our Terms of Business

 Scope of Our Advice

-We do not provide advice on taxation matters, except where these are directly linked to an underlying transaction, such as the payment of stamp duty or stamp duty land tax.
-We are not regulated to provide you with detailed financial, mortgage lending or insurance advice.
+We do not provide advice on taxation matters, except where these are directly linked to an underlying transaction, such as the payment of stamp duty or stamp duty land tax; if we complete and submit a taxation return for you, we will only be doing so acting solely as your agent; liability for the contents of any such return remains solely with you.
+We are not regulated to provide you with detailed financial, mortgage lending or insurance advice and you accept that these are outside of the scope of our retainer.
 We therefore strongly recommend that you seek your own independent advice on such matters where you consider these to be relevant to any transaction or work for which we are acting.
 You accept and acknowledge that we will not be responsible for recommending any particular kind of advice, or any particular professional advisors; these issues are solely a matter for you.

-We are included on the register maintained by the Financial Services Authority so that we can carry on insurance mediation activity.
+We are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance mediation activity.

 We may ask you for monies on account in respect of charges and expenses.
-If any bill or request for payment is not met we reserve the right to stop acting for you further.
+If any bill or request for payment is not met we reserve the right to stop acting for you further; you accept and acknowledge that this may have significant consequences, such as where we are undertaking litigation on your behalf, but that you accept and waive any liability on our part, if any consequential loss arises from your failure to meet your own obligations to us, under these terms of business.
+We reserve the right to submit monthly interim bills.

 Payment in full of all charges is required prior to or upon legal completion where we are acting in a transaction.
-In this case, you authorise us to immediately deduct our charges and expenses from any funds that we are holding on your behalf; we will of course account to you for these, providing a breakdown of how monies have been used.
+In this case, you authorise us to immediately deduct our charges and expenses from any funds that we are holding on your behalf; we will of course account to you for these, providing a breakdown of how monies have been used, notwithstanding that our invoices may provide for payment in 14 days.

 In all other cases, payment is due to us within 14 days of the date shown on your bill.
 Interest will be charged on a daily basis at the prevailing County Court judgement rate from the date of the bill, where our payment terms are not met.